-UK issues severe flood warnings; storm injures 9 in Germany
+UK grapples with severe floods, death toll expected to rise

-LONDON (AP) — Britain issued severe flood alerts Monday, warning of life-threatening danger after Storm Dennis dumped weeks’ worth of rain in some places.
+LONDON (AP) — Britain issued severe flood warnings Monday, advising of life-threatening danger after Storm Dennis dumped weeks’ worth of rain in some places.
 One woman swept away by the floodwaters was feared dead.

-To the east, Dennis’ gale-force winds also injured nine people in car accidents in Germany as trees crashed down onto roads and train tracks.
+To the east, Dennis’ gale-force winds also left nine people injured in Germany as their vehicles crashed into broken trees littering roads and train tracks.
 Flooding and power outages were reported elsewhere in northern Europe.

-Britain’s severe flood warnings were for communities in the central English counties of Herefordshire and Shropshire, but three other severe flood warnings were downgraded as the storm eased.
-By midday Monday, the Met Office, Britain’s meteorological agency, listed 220 flood warnings for England, along with 20 for Wales and 11 for Scotland.
+By late afternoon Monday, Britain issued six severe flood warnings in the central English counties of Herefordshire and Worcestershire .
+The Environment Agency also said 205 flood warnings were in place, meaning that flooding was expected and 254 alerts, meaning flooding was possible.

+Some 480 flood warnings and alerts were issued across England on Monday, the highest on record, the agency said.

 Yet the storm’s death toll of two looked certain to rise as West Mercia Police said the search for the woman, missing near Tenbury in Worcestershire since Sunday, had become a “recovery operation.”
-A man pulled from the water in the same incident was airlifted to a hospital, where he remains in a stable condition, police said.
+A man pulled from the water in the same incident was airlifted to a hospital, where he remains in stable condition, police said.

 The weather system brought winds of more than 145 kph (90 mph) and up to 150 millimeters (6 inches) of rain to Britain over the weekend.
+And the tumult is not over.

+“We expect disruptive weather into the middle of this week bringing a significant flood risk for the West Midlands, and there are flood warnings in place across much of England,” said Toby Willison, Executive Director of Operations at Britain’s Environment Agency.

 Forecasters said river levels in parts of northern England had yet to reach their peak.
 In the northern England city of York, authorities were piling up more than 4,000 sandbags as the Rover Ouse continued to rise.
 It’s expected to peak on Tuesday.